 During this process, the probability of non-payment by the trade receivables is adjusted by forward looking information (i.e. gross domestic products growth rate) and multiplied by the amount of the expected loss arising from default to determine the lifetime expected credit loss for the trade receivables.
 For trade receivables, which are reported net, such impairments are recorded in a separate impairment account with the loss being recognised within administrative expenses in the consolidated statement of profit or loss and other comprehensive income.
 On confirmation that the trade receivable would not be collectable, the gross carrying value of the asset would be written off against the associated impairment.

-Management exercised significant judgement in determining the probability of default by trade receivables and appropriate forward looking information.
+Management exercised significant judgement in determining the probability of default by trade receivables and appropriate forward looking information, including the effects of COVID-19 pandemic.